JaskRendix/pyaisa/README.md

 # Pyaisa

-Pyaisa is a compact implementation of the International Standard Atmosphere (ISA).
+Pyaisa implements the International Standard Atmosphere (ISA) with a Rust core exposed through PyO3.
 It provides temperature, pressure, and density as functions of altitude, following the COESA reference model.
-The project began as an exercise in scientific programming and collaborative development.

-The original version used Python with a C++ OpenMP backend accessed through SWIG.
+The project originally used Python with a C++ backend and now uses Rust for clarity and extensibility.
-The current version replaces that backend with a Rust implementation exposed through PyO3, improving clarity, performance, and extensibility.

 Repository: [https://github.com/newlawrence/Pyaisa](https://github.com/newlawrence/Pyaisa)